 About the material on 100 Voices that Made the BBC – The Birth of TV

-The Birth of TV is a collaboration with Dr Alban Webb and Professor David Hendy of the Sussex Humanities Lab, University of Sussex; Dr Jamie Medhurst of the Centre for Media History, Aberystwyth University; Professor Helen Wood and Dr Jilly Boyce Kay of the Department of Media and Communication, University of Leicester; and Dr Elinor Groom of the National Media Museum, Bradford.
+The Birth of TV is a collaboration with Dr Alban Webb and Professor David Hendy of the Sussex Humanities Lab, University of Sussex; Professor Jamie Medhurst of the Centre for Media History, Aberystwyth University; Professor Helen Wood and Dr Jilly Boyce Kay of the Department of Media and Communication, University of Leicester; and Dr Elinor Groom of the National Media Museum, Bradford.

 The website contains excerpts and programmes from BBC services at various moments in time.
 The material should be viewed in this context and with the understanding that it reflects the attitudes and standards of its time - not those of today.